tronkko/js-vector/README.md

 ## Temporary Vectors

-If you need a temporary copy of the vector for the computation, then you can duplicate vectors the `new` operation:
+If you need a temporary copy of the vector for a computation, then you can duplicate vectors the `new` operation:
 ```
 var dup = new Vector (source);